Choose the right ethanol for your business.

 Choose the Right Ethanol: Types of Ethyl Alcohol

 Choosing the right ethanol grades factor in quality and denaturing.
 There are generally three categories of an ethanol formula: pure ethanol, specially denatured alcohol and completely denatured alcohol.

 CDA (Completely denatured alcohol) is ethanol treated with chemicals like n-heptane or methanol to make it unfit for human consumption.
 CDA products have no excise taxes and are mainly in industrial applications like paint production or varnish manufacturing.

 Specially Denatured Alcohol

 Secondarily, SDA (Specially denatured alcohol) is denatured ethanol blended with chemicals that make it unfit for human consumption.
 SDA formulas are popular in sanitizers, disinfectants, and other personal care products.

 Lastly, undenatured ethanol refers to pure alcohol with zero additives.
 Uses for pure ethanol include food and supplement manufacturing and as a solvent in pharmaceutical or botanical oil extraction industries.

-For optimal results, it is crucial to carefully consider its quality, purity, and denaturing requirements.
+For optimal results, it is crucial to carefully consider ethanol purity grades (laboratory grade ethanol, USP grade ethanol, USP grade ethanol and technical grade ethanol) and denaturing requirements.